NomicFoundation/hardhat/docs/src/content/tutorial/writing-and-compiling-contracts.md

         // transaction will revert.
         require(balances[msg.sender] >= amount, "Not enough tokens");

-        // We can print messages and values using console.log console.log(
+        // We can print messages and values using console.log, a feature of
+        // Hardhat Network:
+        console.log(
             "Transferring from %s to %s %s tokens", msg.sender,